DoctorChip/Linux-Command-Tools/Commands.md

 /d tells sed to delete the line.

 So, we're asking sed to delete the line where, from the start to the end of the line, the line contains only whitespace.

+### Joining multiple files together

+For joining multiple files, you can simply use `cat` (think concatenate).
+E.g.

+`cat fileone.txt filetwo.txt > output.txt`

+or

+`cat *.txt > allfiles.txt`

+However, this will not add anything inbetween the files.
+If for example you're joining text files that make up documentation into a single file, you can use `sed` - all glory to the power of `sed`!

+`sed -e '$s/$/\n/' -s *.txt > final.txt`
+This will add a \n to the end of each file in the collection of .txt files in the current directory, outputting to `final.txt`.